TootooniLab/TootooniLab.github/README.md

 # TootooniLab.github
 Welcome to Tootooni Lab!

-This is a data science and Health Informatics lab , under the leadership of Samie Mohammad Tootooni, designed to help improve the healthcare field via decision science and artificial intelligence.
+This is a data science and Health Informatics lab, under the leadership of Samie Mohammad Tootooni, designed to help improve the healthcare field via decision science and artificial intelligence.

 Meet the Lab!